Adrienne Dore

-Early life
+Early life and education

 Adrienne Dore was born Elizabeth Himmelsbach in Coeur d'Alene, Idaho, to Louis Joseph Himmelsbach and Edith Estelle Kell.
 The family moved to Yakima and then Seattle, Washington, where she attended school at a convent.
 She performed in her first musical there at age three.
 Her education at Forrest Ridge Convent was in general studies but she focused on dancing and the theater.

 Career

 Dore moved to New York City, and pursued a career in acting under the name Adrienne Doré.
 She was a singer in the musical revue "Elliott, Comstock, and Gest", performing at the Cocoanut Grove, a nightclub located on the roof of the Century Theatre.
 She competed in the Miss Los Angeles Beauty contest in 1925, winning, and went on to the Miss America pageant, placing second in the competition.
-The contestants signed promissory contracts for film appearances with the Famous Players-Lasky Corporation upon winning; Dore's was with Universal Pictures for 5 years.
+The contestants signed promissory contracts for film appearances with the Famous Players–Lasky Corporation upon winning; Dore's was with Universal Pictures for 5 years.

 Dore returned to Los Angeles where she began acting in uncredited roles in silent pictures and two reelers such as Johnny's Week End and Adam's Eve, before moving on to full feature talkies.
 First receiving top billing in minor pictures like Beyond London Lights (1928), then continuing with minor roles alongside such stars as Clara Bow in The Wild Party (1929).
 In 1931, she obtained a contract with Warner Bros., and had supporting roles in Union Depot (1932) and The Rich Are Always with Us (1932) with Bette Davis.
 She met and married independent or B film producer Burt Kelly, who, along with Sam Bischoff and William Saal, headed KBS productions.
 Dore's last role was in Undercover Men, a 1934 Kelly film.